“By denying scientific principles, one may maintain any paradox.” — Galileo Galilei

 How the Paradox Conflict Manifests

-The paradox from the conflict between science and the mythology of religion causes cognitive dissonance.
+The conflict between science and the mythology of religion causes cognitive dissonance.
 Maintaining your sanity requires one of two options.
 Immerse further in groupthink manipulation to block out the facts from the fiction.
-Or, move beyond the confines of organized religion.
-Not all religions are harmful.
-Only those that create boundaries and restrictions dictating values and thought.
-As a result, these are harmful because they adversely affect our ability to reason.
+One maintains paradox by submission to propaganda.

-Thankfully, you don’t have to join a religion to engage in spiritual exploration.
-All you need to do is learn and practice the processes.
-There’s a huge difference between religion and spiritual exploration.
+You don’t have to join a religion to engage in spiritual exploration.
+All you need to do is to learn and practice the processes.
+There’s a vast difference between religion and spiritual exploration.